Abramovich disqualified by Premier League but Chelsea still able to play matches

 The decision comes in the wake of the UK government's decision to sanction the Russian oligarch and freeze his assets.

-A statement from the English top-flight confirmed the decision on Saturday, but the club will still be allowed to play games despite the decision.
+A statement from the English top-flight confirmed the decision on Saturday, but the club will still be allowed to play matches despite the announcement.

 Editors' Picks